Disallowance and reservation in Canada: Disallowance

-Disallowance is the decision by a representative of the Crown to veto an enactment of a parliament or a provincial Legislature, and the enactment ceases to operate as law.
-The authority to disallow an enactment of federal Parliament is derived under section 56 of the Constitution Act, 1867, and held by one of the Secretaries of State in the government of the United Kingdom.
-Following colonial reforms in the 1930s convention dictates that the government of the United Kingdom is not capable of utilizing disallowance without the approval of the Canadian federal cabinet.
+Disallowance is the decision by a viceregal representative of the Crown to veto an act of the Parliament of Canada, or a provincial legislature, and the act ceases to operate as law.
+The authority to disallow an act of the federal Parliament was set out in section 56 of the Constitution Act, 1867, and was held by the Crown in council.
+As part of the development of the modern Commonwealth of Nations reforms from 1926 to 1931 recognized that constitutional convention dictated that the government of the United Kingdom was not capable of utilizing disallowance without the approval of the Canadian federal cabinet.

-The authority to disallow an enactment of a provincial Legislature is derived under section 90 of the Constitution Act, 1867 and held by the governor general acting on the advice of the Canadian federal cabinet (e.g., governor general in council).
-Depending on the type of enactment, the decision to disallow the enactment must be made within one year of the governor general's receipt of the enactment from the lieutenant governor.
+The authority to disallow an act of a provincial legislature is set out in section 90 of the Constitution Act, 1867 and held by the governor general acting on the advice of the Canadian federal cabinet (e.g., governor general in council).
+The decision to disallow a provincial act must be made within one year of the governor general's receipt of the act from the lieutenant governor.

 The power of disallowance is not retroactive, so any action lawfully done under an act's terms before the act has been disallowed remains legal.
 This principle was outlined in the Judicial Committee of the Privy Council decision in Wilson v.
-Esquimalt and Nanaimo Railway Co. following Robert Borden's disallowance of an amendment to the Vancouver Island Settler's Rights Act passed by the British Columbia Legislature.
+Esquimalt and Nanaimo Railway Co. following Sir Robert Borden's disallowance of an amendment to the Vancouver Island Settler's Rights Act passed by the British Columbia Legislature.

 Reservation

-Reservation is the decision by a representative of the Crown to withhold royal assent from an enactment of Parliament under section 55 of the Constitution Act, 1867, or a provincial legislature under section 90 of the Constitution Act, 1867.
-In the federal context, this meant the governor general was formally instructed in certain circumstances to reserve a bill for the sovereign's "pleasure", or may do so under their own discretion.
-That is, the governor-general would neither assent nor refuse assent to the bill, but would instead refer it to the secretary of state for the colonies in the United Kingdom for consideration by the Privy Council; assent, if then given, would be by the Queen-in-Council.
+Reservation is the decision by a viceregal representative of the Crown to withhold royal assent from an act of the federal Parliament under section 55 of the Constitution Act, 1867, or an act of a provincial legislature under section 90 of the Constitution Act, 1867.
+In the federal context, this meant the governor general was formally instructed in certain circumstances to reserve a bill for the sovereign's consideration, or may do so under their own discretion.
+That is, the governor-general would neither assent nor refuse assent to the bill, but would instead refer it to the secretary of state for the colonies in the United Kingdom for consideration by the Imperial Privy Council; assent, if then given, would be by the monarch-in-council.